ourcodingclub/ourcodingclub.github.io/_posts/2018-11-26-earth-engine.md

 library(forcats)  # to reorder categorical variables
 ```

-We can set a theme (changes the colours and background) for our plot using the `ggthemr` package - you can explore the different colour options <a href="https://github.com/cttobin/ggthemr" target="_blank">here</a>.
+We can set a theme (changes the colours and background) for our plot using the `ggthemr` package.
+You can explore the different colour options <a href="https://github.com/cttobin/ggthemr" target="_blank">here</a>.

 ```r
 # Set theme for the plot